-Meet our Network Members
+Meet our Founding Members

-The ‘Sisters’ cultivate relationships with educators, programs, staff, Elders, community members and other knowledge keepers in their local work and community contexts.
-Together with them, they strive to support and strengthen Indigenous cultures and cultural practices in First Nations ECE and community contexts in fidelity to Indigenous rights to autonomy and cultural continuity, renewal and resurgence.
+FNPN continues to celebrate their leadership, and honours their role in bringing to life the First Nations Pedagogies Network.
+In their inspiration and teachings, it continues to support and strengthen Indigenous cultures and cultural practices in First Nations ECE and community contexts, in fidelity to Indigenous rights to autonomy and cultural continuity, renewal and resurgence.